Meet the Team

 Ph.D., Licensed Psychologist

-Specialties: Children and teens with anxiety and depression, personal growth, self-exploration, self-esteem, ADHD and navigating school-based issues.
+Specialties: Teens with anxiety and depression, personal growth, self-exploration, self-esteem, ADHD and navigating school-based issues.

 Jessica earned a B.A. in Psychology from Florida Atlantic University.
 She then pursued her Master's Degree in Counseling, with a specialization in School Counseling and Child Welfare from the University of Saint Joseph.
 She holds a certificate in Clinical Supervision from USJ and is a Certified Professional School Counselor.
 She also holds her LPC (Licensed Professional Counselor) in addition to her school certification.
 For the past 17 years, Jessica has worked in the CT public school system supporting and encouraging children and families to change negative and self-destructive behaviors and increase emotional and social well-being.
 She believes in the interconnectedness of a person’s mind, body and spirit, and utilizes this holistic approach in her work with children and teens.
 She has special interests and training in mindfulness, youth empowerment (especially young girls), anxiety, depression, school-based issues, self-esteem, and stress management.
 Jessica is compassionate, open-minded and non-judgemental.
 She creates an environment where individuals can express themselves without feeling trapped by conventional measures.
 She believes in the power of creative expression to enhance life and discover individual strengths.
 Believing that laughter is truly the best medicine, she makes therapy fun.